 Working in human resources requires excellent communication skills and intuition.
 Of the Myers-Briggs types, INFJs are the most intuitive, and they excel at conflict resolution.
 They can mediate in most work environments.
 They can also help with various aspects of the onboarding process to welcome people who are new to the office.

-As a career path, working in human resources is fulfilling, especially when working in an industry or company where an INFJ believes in what they are doing.
+Working in human resources is fulfilling, especially when working in an industry or company where an INFJ believes in what they are doing.
 The INFJ personality trait is commonly referred to as the counselor, which is why INFJs naturally find comfort when working in human resources.

 Employee of a Nonprofit Organization